Bo Callaway: Later career

 Callaway resided in Colorado in the 1970s.
 In 1973, he was appointed by President Richard Nixon to serve as the United States Secretary of the Army, serving under Nixon and Gerald Ford and was succeeded by Norman R. Augustine in 1975.
 During his service as secretary of the army, he entered into a prominent national controversy when he first reduced the sentence of and later paroled lieutenant William Calley for his role in the My Lai massacre.

 Callaway served as Ford's campaign manager, but resigned following accusations that he had used undue political influence to ensure the expansion of a ski resort; he was replaced by Rogers Morton.

+Callaway with President Ford & others in the Oval Office.

-In 1980, Callaway ran as a Republican candidate for United States senator of Colorado.
+In 1980, Callaway ran as for the Republican nomination in the United States Senate election in Colorado.
 He was supported by Senator William L. Armstrong, but ultimately lost the nomination to Mary Estill Buchanan.
 After that, he served as the chairperson of the Colorado Republican Party until 1987.